pablos-here/nbiff/README.md

 To renable, either comment out the variable (prefix it with `#`) or delete it and manually restart `nbiff`.

-## Custom icons
+## Customizing icons

 ### Local icon directory

-Local icons can be placed in `$HOME/.nbiff/local/icons`.
+Local icons can be placed in `$HOME/.nbiff/local/icons` along with symbolic links to the `nbiff` icons.

-Once local icons are used, it is an all-or-nothing.
-That is, `nbiff` will be told to pull all its icons from the local directory.
+The symbolic links allow for customizing a subset of the `nbiff` icons.

-For convenience, this directory is seeded with symbolic links to several `nbiff`'s core icons.
+Over time, there will be more `nbiff` icons released and with each release, new symbolic links will be created in `$HOME/.nbiff/local/icons`.

-The symbolic links makes it easy to mix-and-match one or more of the `nbiff` icons with local changes.
+The `nbiff` icons are all prefixed with a two-digit number.
+To avoid collisions, never use this naming pattern with local icons.

-In addition to the symbolic links, the sample file `unread_msgs.png` file is included.
+A sample icon file is included named `unread_msgs.png`.

 It is referenced in the commented code fragment found in the [Local nbiff.conf](#Local_nbiffconf) file.